Length: 4 Miles round trip

 Cascade Drive.
 Follow this road for about 2 miles around the east side

-of Greenleaf Slough, and around past Bonneville Hotsprings Resort and
+of Greenleaf Slough, and around past the former Bonneville Hotsprings Resort and

 then west along the slough to a junction with an unnamed power line